-- (15-1) The company owns investment in subsidiary with amount less than one EGP thousand as follows: - EFG- Hermes Advisory Inc. with amount by EGP 6. - Etkan for Inquiry and Collection and Business processes with amount by EGP 100. - EFG Hermes Int.
-Fin Corp with amount by EGP 16. - Bayonne Enterprises Ltd. with amount by EGP 6. - (15-2) The Company owns 99.82% of EFG Finance Holding S.A.E Co., which owns 95.2% in Etkan for Inquiry and Collection and Business processes Co. hence, it has full control of the operational and financial policies and EFG Finance Holding S.A.E Co. is considered a subsidiary. - Investments in subsidiaries are represented in non quoted investments. - (15-3) Impairment items represent in EFG Hermes Fund Management (Egyptian Fund Management Group "Previously"), Fleming CIIC Holding, EFG-Hermes Regional Investments Ltd and EFG-Hermes Fixed Income.
+- (15-1) During the period, ownership of EFG- Hermes UAE Limited Company was transferred - (15-2) The company owns investment in subsidiary with amount less than one EGP thousand as follows: - EFG- Hermes Advisory Inc. with amount by EGP 6. - Etkan for Inquiry and Collection and Business processes with amount by EGP 100. - EFG Hermes Int.
+Fin Corp with amount by EGP 16. - Bayonne Enterprises Ltd. with amount by EGP 6. - (15-3) The Company owns 99.82% of EFG Finance Holding S.A.E Co., which owns 95.2% in Etkan for Inquiry and Collection and Business processes Co. hence, it has full control of the operational and financial policies and EFG Finance Holding S.A.E Co. is considered a subsidiary. - Investments in subsidiaries are represented in non quoted investments. - (15-4) Impairment items represent in EFG Hermes Fund Management (Egyptian Fund Management Group "Previously"), Fleming CIIC Holding, EFG-Hermes Regional Investments Ltd and EFG-Hermes Fixed Income.